voraczech/voraczech.com/content/prepper.md

 > Benefits: increased utility (use even during traveling), mobility
 >
-> Additional costs: less options, possibly lower functionality/comfort, possibly price
+> Extra costs: less options, possibly lower functionality/comfort, possibly price

 If there is a travel alternative, buy it.
 Computer -> Laptop.
 Even things like router have travel versions.
 And regarding already portable stuff, you can "upgrade" them to a lighter version as well.